withastro/docs/src/pages/en/guides/content-collections.md

 A collection is a directory in `src/content/` containing Markdown or MDX fields.
 Every Markdown or MDX file in `src/content/` **must** belong to a collection directory, since Astro [provides built-in functions](#querying-content-collections) for querying your content by the collection directory name.

-As a best practice, content within a collection should share the same frontmatter shape and types.
+Content within a collection should share the same frontmatter shape and types.
 You can optionally enforce these types [by configuring a schema](/en/guides/content-collections/#defining-a-collection-schema).

 To create a collection, add a new directory to `src/content/`.
 Then, add Markdown or MDX entries that share frontmatter properties.
 The following example shows two collections: `blog` and `newsletter`.